 This crusty bread recipe is simple and fast to make, anyone can make this homemade bread at home in three fast hours.
+It's easy to see why this is our most popular of our many bread recipes.

 Bread making was my kitchen weakness until this simple no-knead recipe came along.
 Read on, and I will show you step by step exactly how to do it with this easy method that uses just 4 ingredients.